Kartones/finished-games/README.md

 This project requires `Python >= 3.5`, `Docker` and `Docker Compose`.
 Other requirements are specified in the corresponding `requirements.txt` and `requirements-dev.txt` files but are installed inside the containers.

-Requirements are not version-pinned on purpose, if a build fails due to some new version breaking change it will be triaged and solved accordingly.
+Most requirements are not version-pinned on purpose, if a build fails due to some new version breaking change it will be triaged and solved accordingly.

 To run pending migrations (both initial setup and after an update that brings new ones):
 ```